chicochico/maxmilhas-challenge/README.md

 This is my solution for the challenge proposed by MaxMilhas company.

 ## Challenge
-Build a blacklist to store CPFs (Cadastro De Pessoa Fisica), a number that identify Brazillian taxpayers.
+Build a blacklist to store CPFs (Cadastro De Pessoa Fisica) that is a number that identify Brazillian taxpayers.
-  - The application should provide REST API to query a the blacklist and check if a CPF is blacklisted.
+  - The application should provide REST API to query a blacklist and check if a CPF is blacklisted.
   - A view to:
     - query the blacklist
     - Add a CPF to the blacklist